sfvolz/blog/_posts/2024-03-20-santiagoramirez-test.md

 ---

 name: Carolina Santiago Ramirez
 website:
 twitter:
 github:
-  bio: Carolina Santiago Ramirez is a gradutate of Westfield High Shcool.
-She is a 21st Centuery Scholar.
-She is also a Group Scholar at IU and currently Majoring in Elementary Education and Minoring in Spanish.
+bio: Carolina Santiago Ramirez is a graduate of Westfield High School.
+She is a 21st Century Scholar.
+She is also a Group Scholar at IU.
+She is currently Majoring in Elementary Education and Minoring in Spanish.